Game Genie: Operation and design

-NES
+Nintendo Entertainment System

-The NES Game Genie attaches to the end of the NES cartridge, causing the cartridge to protrude from the console when fully inserted, making the depression impossible.
+The NES Game Genie attaches to the end of the Nintendo Entertainment System (NES) cartridge, causing the cartridge to protrude from the console when fully inserted, making the depression impossible.
 Therefore, the Game Genie was designed in such a way that it did not need to be depressed in order to start the game.
 This design put even more stress on the LIF socket than standard game insertion, bending pins and eventually causing units to be unplayable without the Game Genie present.

 The Game Genie's shape made it difficult to insert into a New-Style NES without applying excessive force.
-Galoob addressed this problem by creating an adapter with was offered to Game Genie owners for free.
+Galoob addressed this problem by creating an adapter which was offered to Game Genie owners for free.

 There also exists a version of the Game Genie for the Family Computer, distributed by Realtec and sold in areas where Famiclones were common.